What is the Minister’s Housing Allowance?

 If a housing allowance is properly designated in advance, a minister can exclude the lowest of the following three amounts from income for federal tax purposes:

-- The total housing allowance designated by their church (or CBF Church Benefits for retirees)
+- The total housing allowance designated by their church (or Church Benefits Board (CBB) for retirees)

 - Actual housing expenses (including mortgage payments, utilities, insurance, improvements, furnishings, etc.)